erszcz/msc-thesis/dfly-multiboot.md

-Last but not least, I feel obliged to mention the article by @vidal2007netbsd, entitled _Making NetBSD Multiboot-Compatible_, which was one of the main inspirations of this project.
+Last but not least, I feel obliged to mention the article by @vidal2007netbsd, entitled _Making NetBSD Multiboot-Compatible_, which was one of the main inspirations for this project.
 While the idea described in that article is generally the same as pursued in my project, none of the implementation could be reused due to differences between DragonFly BSD and NetBSD at the source code level.